 There are two output datasets:

-- Weather forecast over a France domain from step 1. i) - Air quality forecast for a limited domain (10km side) for each industrial ii) site from step 3.
+- i) Weather forecast over a France domain from step 1. - ii) Air quality forecast for a limited domain (10km side) for each industrial site from step 3.

 4.3 Computational resources required for the application